 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 41 Wildlife Using Desired Future Condition as a guide, optimize wildlife outputs in all management units by coordination of other resource activities and direct habitat improvement projects.
 The goal will be to meet projected future demand for consumptive and non-consumptive wildlife use.
-Yes No An analy was com propose sensitive plan (EIS Section 4.
+Yes An analysis of project impacts to wildlife and wildlife habitat was completed as part of the EIS (see Section 3.8).
+The proposed project would implement mitigation for impacts to sensitive species as described in the mitigation and monitoring plan (EIS Appendix J).
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 40-1 Wildlife Where appropriate and feasible, culture and stock candidate plants such as Chiricahua Dock (Rumex osthoneurus) into suitable habitats to eliminate the need for formal listing by the US Fish and Wildlife Service.
-Yes No An analy propose complete required would im endange mitigatio alysis of project impacts to wildlife and wildlife habitat ompleted as part of the EIS (see Section 3.8).
-The sed project would implement mitigation for impacts to ive species as described in the mitigation and monitoring EIS Appendix J).
+Yes No An analysis of project impacts to threatened, endangered, proposed, and candidate plant and animal species was completed as part of the EIS (see Sections 3.3 and 3.8) and as required by the Endangered Species Act.
+The proposed project would implement mitigation for impacts to threatened, endangered and sensitive species as described in the mitigation and monitoring plan (EIS Appendix J).